knockout/knockout/documentation/custom-bindings.md

 Whenever the associated observable changes, KO will call your `update` callback, passing the following parameters:

  * `element` --- The DOM element involved in this binding
  * `valueAccessor` --- A JavaScript function that you can call to get the current model property that is involved in this binding.
 Call this without passing any parameters (i.e., call `valueAccessor()`) to get the current model property value.
+To easily accept both observable and plain values, call `ko.unwrap` on the returned value.
  * `allBindingsAccessor` --- A JavaScript function that you can call to get *all* the model properties bound to this DOM element.
 Like `valueAccessor`, call it without any parameters to get the current bound model properties.
  * `viewModel` --- The view model object that was passed to `ko.applyBindings`.
 Inside a nested binding context, this parameter will be set to the current data item (e.g., inside a `with: person` binding, `viewModel` will be set to `person`).
  * `bindingContext` --- An object that holds the [binding context](http://knockoutjs.com/documentation/binding-context.html) available to this element's bindings.
 This object includes special properties including `$parent`, `$parents`, and `$root` that can be used to access data that is bound against ancestors of this context.